Élisabeth Ercy

 Élisabeth Ercy (born 20 July 1944) is a German-born French actress.
 Making her film debut in Phaedra (1962) by Jules Dassin, she began a brief film career that included English-language roles, such as in the horror film The Sorcerers (1967).
 During the 1960s, she was in a relationship with actor Michael Caine.
+Her last role was in the Ken Russell television film, Song of Summer, for the BBC.